jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://www.youtube-nocookie.com/embed/jdISPtllh1U" target="_blank" class="button small">Reader</a>

 _The Gangster Gardener is changing the world.
-He used government to help him do something positive, like a hero in any good story.
-Ideologues are just looking for free attention.
+As he says, "growing your own food is like printing your own money."
 Watch his talk if you feel like getting inspired.
 Credit: [The Gardening Gangster](https://www.youtube.com/watch?v=EzZzZ_qpZ4w)._

 ---